 Accomplishments for the number of homeless households to be provided with affordable housing units (table 11) and number of households supported through rental assistance (table 12) can be found in the attached ESG SAGE.
-The number of households supported through the production of new units, rehab of existing units or acquisition of new units (table 12) comes from the CDBG and HOME PR 23 IDIS and only includes completed projects.
+Due to PR-23 reports not working correctly the above tables have been left blank.
 This section does not include accomplishments for emergency shelters, transitional shelters or social services which are instead recorded in CR-10.

 In 2022, SHRA housing programs were successful in meeting the objectives of expanding the supply of and improving the quality of affordable housing for low- and moderate-income households.
-SHRA programs were utilized both to increase homeownership opportunities, to provide rapid re-housing assistance to homeless, homeowner repair assistance, to create new units of multi-family housing, and to rehabilitate existing multi-family projects.
+SHRA programs were utilized both to increase home-ownership opportunities, to provide rapid rehousing assistance to the homeless, homeowner repair assistance, to create new units of multifamily housing, and to rehabilitate existing multifamily projects.